GLacuesta/name-generator/README.md

 using predefined data with limited numbers
  - there are records of persons less than 12 and the site will only give the limited number
+ - no http request, but can add if you prefer (will use firebase apis and axios)
+ - theme file is in shared folder in git named theme.less

 ### `npm start`
 Run app for dev purposes